noahehall/blockchain/blockchain.md

   - certifies the existence of an asset without the need for a central authority
   - secure an asset: protect an asset from wrongful access/alteration

-#### NFTs

-- non-fungible tokens
+#### Non Fungible Tokens (NFTs)

 - non fungible: an economic term you could use to describe things like furniture, a song file, etc; things that arent exchangable for other items because they have unique properties
 - can only have one official owner (based on their private key) at a time
   - similar to how you sign messages with a private key to prove you created the msg,
   - however there is a way to create fractional/shared ownership